wadmp/wadmp.github.io/explanations-discussions/companies-and-users.md

+Having created your companies, you can now begin to manage and monitor devices.
+To manage a device you must first claim it to your company.
+See [Claim my device](https://docs.wadmp.com/tutorials/ui-claim-my-device.html)

+Having claimed your device, you will now be able to configure and monitor it.

 ## System Administrator

 The System Administrator is the administrator for the platform.
-In addition to the normal permissions, the Sysadmin can also Register and Delete devices.
+In addition to the normal permissions, the Sysadmin can also Register and Delete devices and also claim device to any company.

 Contact your Sysadmin if you have any issues that cannot be resolved by your company administrator.